erikhyrkas/snakes/training_data/llama-wiki-5.md

 **Government**

 Pakistan is a federal republic with a president as its head of state.
 The government is divided into different levels: federal, provincial, and local.

-**References**

-* Pakistan.gov.pk (official website)
-* Britannica.com (encyclopedia article)

-Note: This article is a simplified version for clarity and ease of understanding.
 <end>

 Write a wiki article about Snake.<start>**Snake**